-In today's changing regulatory environment in the UK, there is increasing scrutiny on how firms, especially the Big 4, consider conflicts and their relationships with clients.
-The UK Board recognises the opportunity to enhance and complement our firm's current process for addressing conflicts of interest, as well as high profile matters.
-The UK Board, therefore, has implemented the RCP consisting of senior leaders to add further challenge to engagement acceptance and provide informed views through the lens of an Objective, Reasonable and Informed Third Party.
+In today's changing regulatory environment in the UK, there is increasing scrutiny on how firms, especially the Big 4, consider conflicts, their relationships with clients and high public profile issues.
+The UK Board has implemented the RCP to enhance and complement the firm's current process for addressing conflicts of interest, as well as high profile matters.
+The RCP consists of senior leaders to add further challenge to engagement acceptance decisions and provide informed views through the lens of an Objective, Reasonable and Informed Third Party.